-For the Current Year, the Group continued to maintain a prudent and cautious financial management approach towards its treasury policies and maintained a healthy liquidity position.
+For the Reporting Year, the Group continued to maintain a prudent and cautious financial management approach towards its treasury policies and maintained a healthy liquidity position.
 The Group strived to reduce exposure to credit risk by performing ongoing credit assessments and evaluations of the financial status of its customers.
 To manage liquidity risks, the Board continued to closely monitor the Group's liquidity position to ensure that the liquidity structure of the Group's assets, liabilities and other commitments can meet its funding requirements from time to time.

-For the Current Year, the Group mainly financed its working capital by internal resources and bank borrowings.
-As at 31 March 2021, cash and cash equivalents amounted to approximately HK\$48.2 million (31 March 2020: HK\$60.0 million) and an additional amount of HK\$31.0 million (31 March 2020: HK\$62.4 million) were pledged bank deposits to secure an undrawn banking facility granted to the Group to facilitate settlement purposes of the Financial Services Division and a further amount of HK\$19.4 million (31 March 2020: nil) was placed in time deposits.
-The decrease in cash and cash equivalents and pledged bank deposits was mainly due to the redemptions of part of the convertible notes issued in 2017 in cash in May 2020; (ii) the repayment of certain bank borrowings; and (iii) the placement of about HK\$19.4 million from cash to time deposits during the Current Year.
-Interest-bearing bank borrowings decreased from approximately HK\$17.0 million as at 31 March 2020 to Nil as at 31 March 2021.
-The debt to equity ratio of the Group, calculated as the ratio of the closing debt balance divided by the closing total equity at end of Current Year, was approximately 17.4% (31 March 2020: 30.6%) which was due to a decrease in bank borrowings as at 31 March 2021 partially offset by a decrease in equity of the Group.
-As at 31 March 2021, all bank borrowings were subject to floating interest rates.
-The current ratio of the Group, as calculated by total current assets over total current liabilities, was approximately 2.5 (31 March 2020: 1.9).
+For the Reporting Year, the Group mainly financed its working capital by internal resources and bank borrowings.
+As at 31 March 2022, cash and cash equivalents amounted to approximately HK\$29.4 million (31 March 2021: HK\$48.2 million) and an additional amount of approximately HK\$31.1 million (31 March 2021: HK\$31.0 million) were pledged bank deposits to secure an undrawn banking facility granted to the Group to facilitate settlement purposes of the Financial Services Division.
+The decrease in cash and cash equivalents was mainly due to the operating expenses and working capital requirements of both the Toy Division and the Financial Services Division during the Reporting Year.
+Interest-bearing bank borrowings increased from Nil as at 31 March 2021 to about HK\$16.0 million to meet any additional capital requirements of the Toy Division to cope with the demands of its production cycle.
+The debt to equity ratio of the Group, calculated as the ratio of the closing debt balance divided by the closing total equity at end of Reporting Year, was approximately 36.5% (31 March 2021: 17.4%) which was due to an increase in bank borrowings as at 31 March 2022 and a decrease in the consolidated equity of the Group.
+As at 31 March 2022, all bank borrowings were subject to floating interest rates.
+The current ratio of the Group, as calculated by total current assets over total current liabilities, was approximately 1.9 (31 March 2021: 2.5).

-During the Current Year, no new shares were issued by the Company.
+During the Reporting Year, no new Shares were issued by the Company.